dprint/dprint/docs/overview.md

 # Overview

 1. Source code is parsed to an AST (recommended, but not required).
-2. AST is traversed and an IR is generated.
+2. AST is traversed and IR is generated.
-3. IR is printed by a printer.
+3. IR is printed by printer.

 ## IR Generation